hapi-server/server-nodejs/README.md

 1. HAPI metadata validation,
 2. request validation and error responses,
 3. logging and alerts,
-4. time and parameter subsetting (as needed), and
+4. time and parameter sub-setting (as needed), and
 5. generation of [HAPI JSON](https://github.com/hapi-server/data-specification/blob/master/hapi-dev/HAPI-data-access-spec-dev.md#data-stream-content) or [HAPI binary](https://github.com/hapi-server/data-specification/blob/master/hapi-dev/HAPI-data-access-spec-dev.md#data-stream-content) (as needed).

+Other features:

+1. Backpressure is handled by pausing command-line data generator `stdout`.
+The server requires only ~100 MB of memory.
+2. Unit tests -- tests on the command line program and HAPI URLs can be specified in a configuration file.
+By default, the server will not start if any test fails.
+3. Coupling to the the [`server-ui` client](https://github.com/hapi-server/server-ui).

 %A list of catalogs that are served using this software is given at [http://hapi-server.org/servers]([http://hapi-server.org/servers]).